 The majority of the present paper involves only the topology of the Hurwitz space, not its algebro-geometric aspects (e.g., its definition as a scheme over a ring of integers).
 We therefore start with a purely topological definition of Hurwitz space, in which we replace the complex plane by the unit disc $D = \{ (x,y) \in \R^2: x^2+y^2 \leq 1\}.$

 The Eilenberg-Maclane space $K(B_n, 1)$ has the homotopy type of the configuration space $\Conf_n D$, which parameterizes configurations of $n$ (distinct, unlabeled) points in the interior of the disc.
-We define the {\em Hurwitz space} $\Hur_{G,n}$ to be the covering space of $\Conf_n D$ whose fiber above $\{P_1, \dots, P_n\}$ is the set of homomorphisms
+Fixing a point $*$ on the boundary of $D$, we define the {\em Hurwitz space} $\Hur_{G,n}$ to be the covering space of $\Conf_n D$ whose fiber above $\{P_1, \dots, P_n\}$ is the set of homomorphisms

 If $c \subset G$ is a conjugacy class, we denote by $\Hur^c_{G,n}$ the open and closed subspace of $\Hur_{G,n}$ whose fiber over a point of $\Conf_n D$ is the set of homomorphisms sending a loop around each $P_j \ (1 \leq j \leq n)$ to the conjugacy class $c$.